preeti276/Data-Analysis-Food-Venues/README.md

 The above files contain code and report giving details of this project.

-This project can also be viewed as an article on my LinkedIn account: https://www.linkedin.com/pulse/analysis-food-venues-cities-california-preeti-sethi
+This project can also be viewed as an article on my LinkedIn account:</br>
+https://www.linkedin.com/pulse/analysis-food-venues-cities-california-preeti-sethi